 Disaster relief agencies and first responder units are usually well-stocked with the provisions to manage a medical crisis.
 When there is a need, they will work directly with drug companies and medical suppliers get the right supplies to the right place.

 A 1999 report from the World Health Organization issued guidelines for medical donations to disaster areas and war-torn regions.
 Among the common problems it saw were poorly labeled packaging, expired medications and drugs sent that had nothing to do with the medical problems on the ground.
 After a 1988 earthquake in Armenia, the country received 5,000 tons of drugs and medical supplies worth $55 million.
-It took a staff of 50 people six months just to catalogue the donations, most of which were only labeled with brand names; less than half were useful for emergency medical needs.
-During the war for independence in Eritrea in 1989, seven truckloads of expired aspirin were donated, which took six months to burn [source: WHO].
+It took a staff of 50 people six months just to catalog the donations, most of which were only labeled with brand names; less than half were useful for emergency medical needs.